Ranks and insignia of Royal Danish Navy: Officers

-The highest officer's rank is OF-9 (Admiral) which is reserved for the Chief of Defence (only when this seat is occupied by a naval officer).
+The highest officer's rank is OF-9 (Admiral) which is reserved for the Chief of Defence (only when this seat is occupied by a naval officer) and the King of Denmark.
 The Prince Consort of Denmark held the rank of Admiral (à la suite).
 Similarly, OF-8 (Vice-admiral) is reserved for the Vice Chief of Defence).
 OF-7 (Kontreadmiral) is used by the Chief of the Royal Danish Navy and OF-6 (Flotilleadmiral) by the chief of Danish Task Group as well as keepers of high-office positions.
 OF-4 and OF-5 are mainly chiefs of squadrons, schools and larger vessels.
 OF-1 through OF-3 are used in a variety of positions.

-Furthermore, officers of between the ranks of OF-9 and OF-6, have their own standards.
+Rank flags

 Enlisted

 The Danish OR's also follow the NATO system, though there are no OR-6's.
 OR-4 (Korporal) is the highest of the M100-level ranks is and not considered a NCO-rank.

-The Branch of Service logos are placed in the middle of the ranks, to signify the service.
+Branch of service

-Naval Chaplains
+The branch of service emblems are worn by all NCOs and enlisted, except for Chefsergent who wears a crown.